Administration of the kingdom of Mysore: Rendition, legislative, and economic developments

 P. N. Krishnamurti, a descendant of Diwan Purnaiah, took office in 1901.
-The founding of The Secretariat Manual to maintain records, the introduction of British administrative methods and the founding of the Co-operative Department in 1905 are credited to him.
-V. P. Madhava Rao, who became the Diwan in 1906, paid attention to conservation of forests.
+The founding of The Secretariat Manual for maintaining records, the introduction of British administrative methods, and the founding of the Co-operative Department in 1905 are credited to him.
+V. P. Madhava Rao, who became Diwan in 1906, paid attention to conservation of forests.
 He started the Legislative Council in 1907, the Central Co-operative Bank in Bangalore, aided the Vokkaligara Sangha in 1906 and created the Mysore News Paper Regulation Act of 1908.
 He was followed by T. Ananda Rao, who inaugurated the Mysore Economic Conference, finalised the Krishna Raja Sagara dam and completed the Mysore Palace in 1910.

-The name Sir M. Visvesvaraya, popularly known as the "Maker of Modern Mysore" holds pride of place in the history of Karnataka.
-A visionary by any standard and an engineer by education, he wrote the book A Vision of Prosperous Mysore in 1902, stressing the need for technological and educational advancement as a catalyst to industry, commerce and agriculture.
-He became the Diwan in 1909.
-Membership of the Mysore Legislative Assembly was increased from 18 to 24 with powers to discuss the state budget.
-The Mysore Economic Conference was expanded into three committees; industry and commerce, education and agriculture, with publications in English and Kannada.
-Village panchayats, local boards and municipalities were headed by elected members.
-A long list of important projects were commissioned during his time including the construction of the Krishna Raja Sagara dam, the Government Soap Factory and the Mysore Sandal Oil Factory, the founding of the Iron and Steel Works in Bhadravati, and the Mysore Bank in 1913.
-Visvesvaraya founded the University of Mysore in 1916, the Mysore Chamber of Commerce and Industry, the Visvesvaraya College of Engineering in Bangalore and the Karnataka Sahitya Parishad.
+M. Visvesvaraya, an engineer, became Diwan in 1909.
+The Mysore Legislative Assembly was increased from 18 to 24 members, with new powers for discussing the state budget.
+The Mysore Economic Conference was expanded into three committees: industry and commerce, education, and agriculture, with publications in English and Kannada.
+Village panchayats, local boards, and municipalities were headed by elected members.
+Projects commissioned during his tenure include the construction of the Krishna Raja Sagara dam, the Government Soap Factory, the Mysore Sandal Oil Factory, the founding of the Iron and Steel Works in Bhadravati, and the Mysore Bank.
+Visvesvaraya founded the University of Mysore in 1916, the Mysore Chamber of Commerce and Industry, the Visvesvaraya College of Engineering in Bangalore, and the Karnataka Sahitya Parishad.
 He was followed by Sir M. Kantaraj Urs in 1919 and Sir Albion Rajkumar Banerjee in 1922.

+Last Diwans

-Sir Mirza Ismail took office as Diwan in 1926 and built on the foundation laid by Visvesvaraya, making substantial progress in modernising the Kingdom of Mysore.
-Amongst his contributions were the expansion of the Bhadravati Iron works, and founding of a cement and paper factory in Bhadravati.
-Hindustan Aeronautics Limited, a porcelain factory and a glass factory were founded in Bangalore, a sugar factory at Mysore and the first fertilizer factory in Belgola were established.
-An able administrator with a penchant for gardens, he founded the Brindavan Gardens (Krishnaraja Sagar), the Mysore Medical College and the Kaveri high level canal to irrigate 120000 acre in modern Mandya district.
-Ismail was followed by Sir N. Madhava Rao and Sir Arcot Ramasamy Mudaliar before the Kingdom was incorporated into the newly independent India in 1947.
+Sir Mirza Ismail took office as Diwan in 1926 and continued making progress in modernising the kingdom of Mysore.
+Amongst his contributions were the expansion of the Bhadravati iron works and the founding of a cement and paper factory in Bhadravati.
+A porcelain factory and a glass factory were founded in Bangalore, a sugar factory in Mysore, and the first fertilizer factory in Belgola.
+Ismail founded the Brindavan Gardens (Krishnaraja Sagar), the Mysore Medical College, and the Kaveri high-level canal to irrigate 120000 acre in modern Mandya district.
+Ismail was followed by Sir N. Madhava Rao and Sir Arcot Ramasamy Mudaliar before the kingdom was incorporated into the newly independent India in 1947.